Medical expert of the article

 Treatment macroglossia

 Treatment depends on the underlying cause and severity.
-In mild cases, correction of articulation disorders by a speech therapist and malocclusion by an orthodontist may be sufficient.
+In mild cases, correction of articulation disorders by a speech therapist and bite disorders by an orthodontist may be sufficient.

-And only surgical treatment can reduce the tongue: an operation is performed - a partial glosssectomy (most often, wedge-shaped), which not only improves the appearance, but also optimizes the functions of the tongue.
-[16]
+Only surgical treatment can reduce the tongue: an operation is performed – partial glossectomy (most often, wedge-shaped), which not only improves the appearance, but also optimizes the functions of the tongue. [ 16 ]

-In addition, if possible, it is necessary to treat the diseases that caused the increase in the size of the tongue.
-[17]
+In addition, if possible, it is necessary to treat the diseases that caused the enlargement of the tongue. [ 17 ]

 Prevention

-Prevention measures for this pathology have not been developed, but before planning a pregnancy, it is advisable to consult geneticists - if there were congenital anomalies in the family.
+Preventive measures for this pathology have not been developed, but before planning a pregnancy, it is advisable to consult a geneticist if there were congenital anomalies in the family.

 Forecast

-The prognosis also depends on the underlying cause and severity of the symptoms that macroglossia causes.
-Unfortunately, congenital diseases are disappointing.
+The underlying cause and severity of the symptoms macroglossia causes determines its prognosis.
+Unfortunately, in congenital disorders, the prognosis is poor.
 In most cases, the clinical course is usually favorable.
 In patients with complications, interventions should be considered to improve clinical outcomes.
-The prognosis ultimately depends on the severity, underlying etiology and success of the treatment.
+The prognosis ultimately depends on the severity, underlying etiology, and success of treatment.